• Home

 I had to go.
 I had been holding it for over three hours; I really had to take a shit.
 I was wedged in my seat on a cramped airplane, with a guy in the aisle seat to my left who apparently could instantly fall asleep.
+He was slumped over, his forehead resting on the seat in front of him.
 Sitting uncomfortably in that middle seat, my elbows were pressed against my sides, and both passengers to my left and right were armrest hogs.
-It was a classic case of airplane humor, and not the funny short stories you’d want to share on a travel blog.
+Tall people should automatically be upgraded to business class.

 And yes, it was probably a bad decision to order that cheese tray, especially since I am lactose intolerant.
 But there were so many different kinds of cheeses beautifully laid out amongst all those yummy crackers.
 To my defense, I had to use the bathroom before I indulged in that cheese tray.
 And sure, I have made better choices in my life.

 Finally, sensing the urgency, he slowly stood up.
 I thanked him as I scurried off to the bathroom.
 It’s funny how on a plane they call them bathrooms when they are more like a closet.
-I’d have to look that up when I got back to my seat.
+Isn't that what German's called it?

 So, into the three-foot square space I went and made myself comfortable.
 As I sighed with a creepy smile on my face, it suddenly felt as though I was freefalling because, really, I was.
 The captain’s voice came over the speaker and said that we were, and I quote, 'In for a bit of turbulence, so please stay in your seat and buckle your seatbelt.'
 Well, I had one of those things covered; it’s not my fault they don’t have seatbelts in the Wasserklosett.
 Luckily for me, when sitting on an airplane toilet, you have a sink nearly pressed against your chest, because during the next bit of turbulence, my ass literally lifted off the seat, and I grabbed onto that sink for dear life.